-Exams: Two one hour midterm exams will be given during the year at normal class times as indicated on the attached class schedule and one comprehensive final at the end of the course.
+Exams: One hour midterm exam will be given during the year at normal class times as indicated on the attached class schedule and one comprehensive final at the end of the course.
 Exams will comprise material and problems similar to those discussed during class lecture, textbook example problems and problems assigned at the end of each chapter of the text.
 In class examinations will generally concentrate on new material covered since the last exam.
 The final examination will be comprehensive and cover material from the entire course.